 - If possible, buy a computer with at least 8 GB of RAM.

-- If there is not enough RAM, then buy another bar to increase it.
+- If there is insufficient RAM, buy another bar to increase it.

 - Reinstall windows.
 A clean install of windows is always faster.